 - Dexcom G6, A gift for Diabetes Patients

-What is the Dexcom G6 Sensor?
+What is the Dexcom G7 and G6 sensor?

 Are the Dexcom sensors waterproof?

-As per guidance from Dexcom, for children
+As per guidance from Dexcom, for children.

 For adults, look for a place on your belly or upper buttocks where you have some padding.
 (Body fat).